NorthChild/Resume_Registry_DB/README.md

 Its also possible to move user information into its own table and link entries between two tables using foreign keys. there is also some in-browser JavaScript data validation.

+# Resume_Registry_DB UPDATE

+In this next assignment that extended from the original resume database to support CRUD into a Position table that has a many-to-one relationship to our Profile table. we'll use JQuery to dynamically add and delete positions in the add and edit user interface.

 Here are some general specifications for this application:

    - You must use the PHP PDO database layer in order for it to work.